House Logo. Mortgage Refinance Calculator

 First enter the principal balance of your mortgage, the current monthly mortgage payment, current interest rate, and the interest rate you hope to refinance at.
 Then enter the term for the loan refi and its closing costs in either percentage points or as a dollar amount.
 Finish up by indicating whether or not you’d like to finance these closing costs.
 Press CALCULATE and you’ll receive a detailed breakdown of the costs associated with the refinancing of a home loan.
 More importantly, you’ll see what you stand to save.

 Do you need to know the current refinancing conditions in your local area?
-We publish current Columbus mortgage refi rates to help you make accurate calculations, compare loan products side-by-side, and connect with local lenders.
+We publish current mortgage refi rates to help you make accurate calculations, compare loan products side-by-side, and connect with local lenders.

 Your Current Mortgage Details